astrotran/quantfinanceS25-finalproject/README.md

 - Rolling windows showed that some periods passed the normality tests (e.g., ~70% of 60-day windows for NVDA)

 - Log returns are not always normal, they can show normal-like behavior over shorter, stable periods.

+## ⚖️ **Mini Project 3: Option Sensitivities in the Black-Scholes Model**

+**Objective:** Explore and visualize option sensitivities (Greeks) using the Black-Scholes model.

+**Methods:**

+- Implemented call and put pricing formulas
+- Calculated and plotted:
+  - **Delta**: sensitivity to changes in the underlying stock price
+  - **Theta**: sensitivity to time decay
+- Used a range of spot prices to examine behaviors

+**Results:**

+- **Call Delta** increases with spot price; **Put Delta** is negative and decreases
+- **Theta** shows stronger decay near expiration and for at-the-money options

+- The Greeks give important intuition for hedging and risk management.
+We observed classic textbook behavior in visual form.

+---

+## 📉 **Mini Project 4: Heston Model, Delta Hedging & ML**

+**Objective:** Model non-constant volatility with the Heston model, simulate hedging, and use ML to predict hedge performance.

+**Methods:**

+1. **Simulated paths using the Heston Model**

+   - Introduced stochastic volatility
+   - Compared to Geometric Brownian Motion (GBM)

+2. **Implemented Delta Hedging**

+   - Hedged short call positions
+   - Tracked P&L under different rebalance frequencies
+   - Compared P&L under GBM vs Heston

+3. **Hedging Error Analysis**

+   - Evaluated variance in hedging error over time
+   - Showed that stochastic volatility makes hedging less precise

+4. **Machine Learning Classification**

+   - Framed a classification task: Will a hedge produce high error?
+   - Used features like final price, realized vol, moneyness
+   - Trained models:
+     - **Logistic Regression** (baseline)
+     - **Random Forest**
+     - **XGBoost**

+**Results:**

+- **XGBoost** achieved:
+  - 93.5% accuracy
+  - 98% precision on identifying high-error cases
+- Feature importance showed **final price** and **realized volatility** were the most predictive
+- Added a **vega hedging strategy** using a second option, which improved performance in volatile scenarios

+- The Heston model captures more realistic market dynamics but is harder to hedge.
+- Machine learning can help identify hedge risk ahead of time and potentially optimize strategies.

+---

+## 🚀 Conclusion

+This repo reflects a full progression through real-world financial modeling problems, from classicial portfolio theory to modern methods in machine learning for hedge evaluation.
+Future work may include the implementation of other ML models like transformers.
+We may also explore other volatility models like SABR or GARCH.

+Thanks for checking it out!

+---